astr0n8t/vyos-ansible/README.md

 This will result with a print out of the exact set commands used to configure.

-## See Also

-If you need a VyOS image, see my other repository [here](https://github.com/astr0n8t/vyos-builds/) which is a VyOS 1.4 Sagitta build with Tailscale and Netbird clients included along with a qcow2 image with cloud-init support for Proxmox.

 ## Contributing

 I have defined in this role what I need for my use case.
 If you find that you need more, feel free to add to it (just a jinja2 template of VyOS commands that create the relevant config section).
 Feel free to create a PR, I'd love to expand this!